Directory submission for startups

 Do I need paid directories, or are the free ones enough?

 Most free directory tiers require a reciprocal badge or backlink to your homepage, which dilutes the value and clutters your site.
-The paid, no-strings tier is where the clean one-way links live.
-DR Launcher only includes the paid directories that pass real DR value with no badge requirement — that's the whole point of the list.
+The paid tier is usually faster, clearer, and removes that badge requirement.
+DR Launcher only includes paid directory placements with real pages, clear pricing, and enough authority/relevance to be worth submitting to.

 Does DR Launcher submit my startup for me?